Anaphylaxis and Allergy Prevention and Management

-Parental permission should be sought and documented if a detailed ASCIA action plan is displayed in publicly available spaces within the service premises, for example, on the classroom wall.
-According to the NSW Anaphylaxis Education Program, the action plans should be easily available to educators and other staff.
-If privacy is a concern these could be kept in a folder in the public spaces in addition to the action plan kept with the prescribed adrenaline injector.
+ASCIA Action Plans should be easily available to educators and other staff at all times.
+Parental permission should be sought and documented if a detailed ASCIA Action Plan is displayed in publicly available spaces within the service premises, for example on a classroom wall.
+If privacy is a concern, the action plan could be kept in a folder in public spaces and stored with the prescribed adrenaline injector.

 Regulation 94 (Exception to authorisation requirement – anaphylaxis or asthma emergency) of the National Regulations states medication may be administered to a child without an authorisation in case of an anaphylaxis or asthma emergency.

 Always follow an ASCIA Action Plan in the case of an allergic reaction.
-If the child having an allergic reaction has no known allergies, the First-Aid Action plan for anaphylaxis should be followed and the first-aid adrenaline injector given if required.
+If the child having an allergic reaction has no known allergies, the ASCIA First Aid Plan for Anaphylaxis should be followed and the first aid adrenaline injector given if required.

-If medication is administered to a child in case of an anaphylaxis emergency, all required notifications under the National Law and National Regulations must be made, including a notification to the parent and/or carer of the child, which would ideally occur as soon as practicable after emergency services have been called.
+If medication is administered to a child in case of an anaphylaxis emergency, all required notifications under the National Law and National Regulations must be made.
+This includes a notification to the parent and/or carer of the child, which would ideally occur as soon as practicable after emergency services have been called.

-- For centre-based services, the approved provider must ensure at least one staff member or one nominated supervisor of the service who has undertaken current approved anaphylaxis management training to be in attendance at any place where children are being educated and cared for by the service, and immediately available in an emergency, at all times that children are being educated and cares for by the service (regulation 136(1)(b)).
+For centre-based services, the approved provider must ensure at least one staff member or one nominated supervisor of the service who has undertaken current approved anaphylaxis management training is:

-- Where service premises is located on a school site, it is sufficient for at least one school staff member who has undertaken current approved anaphylaxis management training to be in attendance at the school site and immediately available in an emergency (regulation 136(2)(b)).
+Where the service premises is located on a school site, at least one school staff member who has undertaken current approved anaphylaxis management training must be in attendance at the school site and immediately available in an emergency (regulation 136(2)(b)).

 - For FDC services, the approved provider must ensure that each FDC educator and FDC educator assistant engaged by or registered with the service has undertaken current approved anaphylaxis management training (regulation 136(3)(b)).